huuzkee-foundation/huuzkee-foundation.github.io/pages/getting-started.md

 show_meta: false
 title: "Getting Started"
 subheadline: "A Step-by-Step Guide"
-teaser: "This step-by-step guide helps you to customize Feeling Responsive to your needs."
+teaser: "This step-by-step guide helps you to customize Huuzkee to your needs."
 header:
    image_fullwidth: "header_homepage_13.jpg"
 permalink: "/getting-started/"